Our Work in Action

 Washington Student Engagement Networks

-Washington Student Engagement Networks held the Student Action Summit in November in Yakima to empower students with information to use their voices as catalysts for change in our state’s higher education system.
+Washington Student Engagement Networks holds regular summits to empower students with information to use their voices as catalysts for change in our state’s higher education system.
 Learn more here.
 Watch students’ videos about why financial aid matters to them on our YouTube channel.

 Career Connect Washington